EpikNohVuh/GiphyAPI/README.md

 ## Creation

-Giphy.com is a website that has stored thousands and animated GIFs and MEMEs, and non-animated GIFs (known as stickies).
+Giphy.com is a website that has stored thousands of animated GIFs and MEMEs, and non-animated GIFs (known as stickies).
 GiphyAPI utilizes giphy.com API database.

 ## How to run GiphyAPI